 The development of virucidal drugs requires the screening of compound libraries to assess their impact on viral cytopathic effects and viral replication1.
-Plaque counting remains the gold standard for evaluating the efﬁcacy of antiviral compounds, however, this process is very labour intensive and time consuming.
+Plaque counting remains the gold standard for evaluating the efﬁcacy of antiviral compounds, however, this process is very labor-intensive and time-consuming.
 Measuring a reduction in plaque formations is therefore only used to evaluate compounds that have already been identiﬁed as virus-speciﬁc inhibitors by other means such as their impact on the viral cytopathic effect2.

 Materials & Methods